-- The predictor antenna system can substantially improve both throughput and reliability of the V2N links at high speed.
-Also, latency can be improved with high quality CSIT, by avoiding retransmissions. - The CSIT can also be used to support massive MIMO beamforming for coverage extension and network energy efficiency.
-By substantially improving the efficiency of these links, network capacity can also be improved to accommodate network slices with stringent requirements. - For delay-constrained scenarios of vehicle communications, we show that rate adaptation can effectively compensate for the miss-matching problem in PA systems. - 4.
+Use cases Main Benefits 1.
+The obtained throughput gains are particularly useful to meet the requirements in UC4 and UC5.
+1. The predictor antenna system can substantially improve both throughput and reliability of the V2N links at high 2.
+The cooperative user case could also be very useful to meet the requirements in UC2, when implemented using network speed.
+Also, latency can be improved with high quality CSIT, by avoiding retransmissions. assistance, due to the improved throughput improvements.
+2. The CSIT can also be used to support massive MIMO beamforming for coverage extension and network energy efficiency.
+By substantially improving the efficiency of these links, network capacity can also be improved to accommodate network slices with stringent requirements.
+3. 4.
+For delay-constrained scenarios of vehicle communications, we show that rate adaptation can effectively compensate for the miss-matching problem in PA systems.
 Adaptive rate adaptation leads to considerable performance improvement compared to the no CSIT case.